HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_ltpa_key.md

   ltpa.password: <double-base64-encoded>
 ```

-**Note:** The password field undergoes double base64 encoding for additional security.

-### Secret Lifecycle

-- **Creation:** Secret is created during Helm release installation if LTPA is enabled
-- **Updates:** When values change, Kubernetes automatically triggers pod restarts (via checksum annotation)
-- **Deletion:** Secret is deleted when the Helm release is uninstalled (unless using external secrets)

-## Checksum & Pod Restart

-The chart automatically includes a checksum of LTPA configuration in the StatefulSet annotations.
-This ensures:

-- Pods automatically restart when LTPA credentials change
-- Configuration changes take effect immediately
-- No manual pod restart required
+If you use the inline configuration, the chart creates the Secret during installation and deletes it upon uninstallation.
+If you reference a custom Secret, you must manage that resource independently as it persists after the release is removed.

+To ensure changes take effect immediately, the chart tracks a checksum of the LTPA configuration.
+It adds this checksum to the `StatefulSet` `annotations`, as shown in the following example.
+Any update to the credentials, whether in your `values.yaml` or your external Secret, automatically triggers a pod restart.

 ```yaml
 annotations: